jeroenherczeg/bee/README.md

 # Respond to questions to generate a .bee file
 $ bee init

-# Scaffold from a .bee file
+# Scaffold from a .bee scaffolding file
 $ bee generate
 ```